realm/realm-dart/generator/README.md

-on first use .dart_tool/build/entrypoint/build.dart needs to be generated with pub run build_runeer build
+on first use .dart_tool/build/entrypoint/build.dart needs to be generated with pub run build_runer build

 # Debugging
 use a terminal to launch a debuggee with command